Road ecology: Negative effects

 Noise pollution is a factor of environmental degradation that is often overlooked and typically seen as not having a significant effect, though traffic noise can contribute to numerous disturbances for wildlife.
 An increasing number of studies have been done on the effects of noise on wildlife.
 Both the sounds made by motors and the wind over moving vehicle structures, and the ultrasonic vibrations transmitted through the air and ground from vehicle passage can overlap with the frequency ranges and amplitudes used by animals for communication.

 Several studies revealed that noise can have a negative effect, particularly on birds.
 Noise from major roads can interrupt or interfere with the calls of song birds, and their instinctive calls associated with mating, communication, migration, and other purposes are hindered by noise from roads.
+Birds in cities that are exposed to traffic noise sing higher-frequency songs which increases the amplitude of their songs so that they are more likely to be heard over the noise.
 One study did not necessarily directly provide a fatal effect for the tested birds, but the study showed that species abundance declined around major roads due to noise.
 Noise effects may also modify the behaviour of certain species, such as birds and their feeding behaviours.
 Birds may spend an increasing amount of time using visual scanning to spot predators as a result of auditory cues and alarm signals from other species being masked by noise pollution.
 A decreased amount of time spent feeding may lower the mean body weight of birds living near roads, which directly affects their survival rates in a negative fashion.
+Chronic traffic noise exposure hinders a bird's ability to respond to other common stress cues by lowering levels of stress-induced corticosterone (a measure of how strongly an organism responds to a stressor).
+This can be life-threatening if birds are not able to respond appropriately to a stress cue, such as a predator.
+In noisy environments, nestlings are less likely to beg when their parents arrive because traffic noise masks the sounds of their parents' arrival.
+This effect can lower rates of feeding, which leads to a reduction in nestling body size and chance of post-fledgling survival.
+Nestlings exposed to noise may also suffer from reduced immune function.

 Road noise can be a nuisance if it impinges on population centres, especially for roads at higher operating speeds, near intersections and on uphill sections.
 Noise health effects can be expected in such locations from road systems used by large numbers of motor vehicles.
 Noise mitigation strategies exist to reduce sound levels at nearby sensitive receptors.
 The idea that road design could be influenced by acoustical engineering considerations first arose about 1973.

 Speed bumps, which are usually deployed in built-up areas, can increase noise pollution.
 This is especially the case if large vehicles use the road and particularly at night.